Man found dead in car in Tulare County, deputies say

 TULARE COUNTY, Calif.
-(KFSN) -- An investigation is underway a man's body was found in a car in Tulare County.
+(KFSN) -- Tulare County homicide detectives are investigating a suspicious death in Plainview.

-The Tulare County Sheriff's Office says they found the man dead in a car near the 19000 block of Vista in Plainview.
+Investigators say they found a man dead inside a car near Vista Avenue and Road 195 around 7:00 pm on Sunday.

-Deputies are currently trying to figure out if foul play was a factor in the man's death.
+Detectives are working to uncover whether or not foul play was a factor in the man's death.

 If you have any information, you're asked to call the Tulare County Sheriff's Office at 559-733-6218